18 Unique Things To Do In Sturgeon Bay That Will Make You Feel Like a Local

 In this guide, you'll discover the top things to do in Sturgeon Bay, Wisconsin—including hidden gems, seasonal favorites, and can’t-miss experiences that showcase the best of this lakeside gem.

-1. Tour the Door County Maritime Museum
+1. Door County Maritime Museum

-📍 Location: 120 N Madison Ave, Sturgeon Bay, WI
+- Address: 120 North Madison Avenue, Sturgeon Bay, WI 54235

 Dive into the rich maritime heritage of Sturgeon Bay at the Door County Maritime Museum.
 Perched right on the working waterfront, this fascinating museum showcases the shipbuilding legacy and nautical life of the Great Lakes through immersive, hands-on exhibits.